How to Brine a Turkey

 Pictured Recipe: Dry-Brined Lemon-&-Fennel-Rubbed Turkey with Homemade Giblet Gravy

 "Wet brining" refers to the act of soaking a raw turkey in a water-and-salt solution overnight.
 "Dry brining" means rubbing the salt and seasonings directly onto the bird and letting it sit overnight (no liquid required).
 Brining brings out turkey's juiciest, most flavorful side—the taste you'll crave year after year.
-The salt breaks down connective tissues in the muscles of the meat to give you the most tender melt-in-your-mouth turkey you've ever eaten.
-Meanwhile, the turkey is absorbing extra moisture to make sure it stays juicy throughout the cooking process while infusing flavor deep into the bird no matter how you cook it afterward.
+The salt in the brine solution breaks down connective tissues in the muscles of the meat to give you the most tender melt-in-your-mouth turkey you've ever eaten.
+Meanwhile, the turkey is absorbing extra moisture to make sure it stays juicy throughout the cooking process while infusing flavor deep into the bird no matter how you cook your turkey afterward.
 It takes some planning, but the flavor payoff is worth it.

 When it comes to brining, skip the conventional supermarket turkey that's been enhanced with water and sodium.
 Make sure you start with an all-natural bird without any added sodium solution as you will be enhancing the turkey yourself without adding a ton of extra sodium.

 For a wet brine: Bring 1 gallon water to a boil in a large pot.
-Add salt and sugar and stir to dissolve.
+Add kosher salt and sugar and stir to dissolve.
 Turn off the heat.
 Add flavorings such as carrots, onions, celery, spices and fresh herbs.
 Add 2 more gallons of water to the pot.

 For a dry brine: Mash minced garlic and salt together on a cutting board to form a paste.
 Transfer to a medium bowl and mix in olive oil, sugar and flavorings such as citrus zest, juice, spices and fresh herbs.